Live Taylor

-George Edward "Live" Taylor (February 3, 1851 – February 19, 1888) was an American professional baseball outfielder.
-Most famous for serving as a substitute with the 1869 Cincinnati Red Stockings, baseball's first all-professional team, on their west coast road trip in the latter half of that season, he later went on to play three seasons in Major League Baseball.
+George Edward "Live" Taylor (February 3, 1851 – February 19, 1888) was an American professional baseball outfielder, playing three seasons in Major League Baseball.
 He played in two games in 1877 with the Hartford Dark Blues, 24 games in 1879 with the Troy Trojans, and 41 games in 1884 with the Pittsburgh Alleghenys.

+Taylor died of tuberculosis on February 19, 1888.
+He was interred at Cypress Lawn Memorial Park.